-The event either happen early or later, but the characters don't notice until quite after the event.
+The time of an event doesn't happen at the time it was said.
+Usually the clock or watch is off.
+The event either happened early or later, but the characters don't notice until quite after the event.
 In mysteries, such a discrepancy can make or break an alibi.

 - In the very first mystery of The Kindaichi Case Files, Kindaichi manipulates a suspect's watch to get said suspect to reveal themselves.
 Many other mysteries are also solved when Kindaichi realizes that some sort of clock-based manipulation is in play.

-- In an Archie comic, Big Eater Jughead is in class, and informs the teacher, Miss Grundy, that "his stomach" says its lunchtime.
+- In an Archie comic, Big Eater Jughead is in class and informs the teacher Miss Grundy that "his stomach" says it's lunchtime.
 She reminds Jug that the clock on the wall reads 10 before noon.
 At that moment, the school janitor Mr. Svenson enters the classroom with a ladder.
 The purpose?
 To adjust the clock, which he said was running ten minutes slow.

 - In the film Gremlins, one of the rules for handling mogwai was to never NEVER feed them after midnight (as turns out, it turns them into gremlins).
 One night the mogwai in the box were making noises like they were hungry.
 The alarm clock says it's about 11:30, so the boy feeds them some leftover chicken.
 The next day, the boy notices the clock reading the exact same time.
 Seems the extension cord had been ripped from the plug, the mogwai actually chewed through the electrical cord, so it was after midnight after all.